Sami-Souissi/ECJE_Plus_APP/README.md

 🌐 Explore the live demo of ECJE Plus: [**Live Demo**](https://example.com) <!-- Replace with the actual live demo URL -->

-**Disclaimer:** This repository contains a web-based recreation of the Enigma App.
-The actual source code of the Enigma App is classified and not included here.
+**Disclaimer:** This repository contains a web-based recreation of the ECJE PLUS App .
+The actual source code of the ECJE PLUS App  is classified and not included here.
 This demo serves as a showcase of web technologies and does not represent the full functionality of the real app.

 Feel free to interact with the app and experience its features in action.